gageschmidt/whatscookin/README.md

 # whatscookin

 This is a project i am working to hone may abilities, implement interesting ideas, and create an application that cuts out the recipe website, advertisement bloated headache that is googling a recipe.
-As a regular preaper, and eater of food, i always forget exactly what i did to make a dish just right.
+As a regular preparer, and eater of food, i always forget exactly what i did to make a dish just right.
 This is to help circu mvent that, and hopefully maybe help you too!

 1/9/2019
 Functionality includes: